List of casualties in Husayn's army at the Battle of Karbala

 This article contains the list of casualties of Husayn ibn Ali's relatives and companions in the Battle of Karbala.
 The battle took place on Friday Muharram 10, in the year 61 AH of the Islamic calendar (October 10, 680 CE) in Karbala, situated in present-day Iraq.

 The battle was between Yazid's army from Syria reinforced by troops from Kufa, and the caravan of families and companions of Husayn ibn Ali, the grandson of the Islamic prophet, Muhammad.
 It is claimed that 72 males (including Husayn's 6 months old son) of Husayn's companions were killed by the forces of Yazid I.

 Army of Husayn ibn Ali

 The following is a list of casualties of Husayn ibn Ali's companions in Battle of Karbala.

 Members of Banu Hashim

 These people were descendants of Abu Talib ibn Abd al-Muttalib and members of Banu Hashim who died in the Battle of Karbala.

 Descendants of Ali ibn Abi Talib

+Sons of Hussain ibn Ali

+The following were sons of Hussain: